Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

+We formalize the above intuition and define the context-blind batch complexity of the linear contextual bandit problem as follows.
+Note that the \emph{context-blind setting} means that the policy of each batch may not depend on the contexts observed in the same batch, due to the communication cost and latency.

+\begin{definition}[Batch complexity in the context-blind setting] We first formally define that a \emph{policy} $\pi$ is a mapping from the context space to the set of the distributions over all candidate actions.
+To \emph{execute} a policy $\pi$ at time step $t$ means to randomly sample and commit to an action from the distribution $\pi(X_t)$ where $X_t$ is the context observed at time $t$.

+For a linear contextual bandit problem with time horizon $T$, we say that the \emph{batch complexity} of a learning algorithm is (at most) $M$ in the \emph{context-blind setting}, if the learner decides $T_1$ and $\pi_1$ before the learning process starts, and executes $\pi_1$ in the first $T_1$ time steps (which corresponds the first batch).
+Based on the data (context sets, played actions and the rewards) obtained from the first $T_1$ steps, the learner then decides $T_2$ and $\pi_2$, and executes $\pi_2$ for $T_2$ time steps (the second batch).
+The learner repeats the process for $M$ times/batches.
+In general, at the beginning of the $k$-th batch, the learner decides $T_k$ (the size of the batch) and $\pi_k$ based on the data collected from the first $(k-1)$ batches.
+The batch sizes should satisfy that $\sum_{k=1}^M T_k = T$. \end{definition}

-A typical example of batch online learning is clinical trials \citep{lei2012smart,almirall2012designing,almirall2014introduction}, as all clinical trials run in phases (which exactly correspond to the batches).
-People only have the freedom to design the trial before each phase, and the entire phase has to be carried out following the fixed trial scheme.
-Another example is in crowdsourcing where it takes significant time to interact with the crowd and the queries may be aggregated into a small number of batches for the crowd to answer so as to save the total time cost.
-Similar examples also arise in product recommendation in marketing and simulation \citep{yu2019convergent}.
-To formalize the intuition of batch learning, we introduce the definition of batch complexity as follows. \begin{definition}[Batch complexity] When the batch complexity is limited to (at most) $K$ in an online learning and decision-making task with time horizon $T$, the learner needs to decide a group of batch sizes $\{T_k\}_{k=1}^K$ such that $\sum_{k=1}^K T_k = T$ before the learning process starts.
-For each batch $k=1,2,\dots,K$, the learner decides a policy $\pi_k$ based on the observations from the past batches and then follows $\pi_k$ to make decisions for $T_k$ time steps. \end{definition}
+\paragraph{Context-aware Batch Learning.} In many other practical scenarios, the batch online learning model is needed only because of the \emph{delayed reward observation}.
+A typical example of batch online learning is clinical trials \citep{lei2012smart,almirall2012designing,almirall2014introduction}, as all clinical trials run in phases (which exactly correspond to the batches) in order to parallelize the time-consuming treatment experiments.
+Similar example arises in crowdsourcing where it takes significant time to interact with the crowd and the queries may be aggregated into a small number of batches for the crowd to answer so as to save the total time cost.
+In these examples, at the beginning of each batch, the learner may additionally observe the contexts of the current batch (in the clinical trial example, these contexts correspond to the information of the patients recruited in the current phase).
+In light of this, we define the context-aware batch complexity where the learner may choose the policy based on this additional context information.

-In the above definition, the policy $\pi_k$ is a (possibly randomized) mapping from the environment states to the candidate actions.
-In contextual bandits, the environment states are described by the contexts.